A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Numerical evaluation

 In many cases, we observe a relatively large variance in the SINRs obtained for all algorithms.
 This is because while both our partitioning approaches and power partitioning attempt to reduce inter-node interference, a true optimal partition would require actually computing the instantaneous interference between the nodes.
 This depends on the correlations between the users' channels, and while both the directional channel properties (for our approach) and the instantaneous power (for power partitioning) correlate with the inter-node interference, they do not perfectly capture it.
 The variance is greater when the number of nodes is lower, since with fewer nodes the probability of the nodes being more unevenly distributed across the angular spectrum increases, leading to a higher proportion of unusual cases.

-From the figures, we can see that the optimisation and approximation algorithm performed similarly, with the approximation even obtaining a higher SINR in some cases, although the difference between the two is only statistically significant in one case, for the minimum SINR for $33$ nodes.
-The reason that the approximation algorithm can achieve better performance than the optimisation is again that here we measure performance in terms of SINR, calculated from the complete node channels, whereas the two algorithms --- optimisation and approximation --- have only reduced channel information available to them in the form of the dominant directions and angular spectrum spreads.
-As can be seen in Fig.~\ref{fig:objective}, in terms of the objective function value obtained, the optimisation always outperforms the approximation, as expected.
+From the figures, we can see that the optimization and approximation algorithm performed similarly, with the approximation even obtaining a higher SINR in some cases, although the difference between the two is only statistically significant in one case, for the minimum SINR for $33$ nodes.
+The reason that the approximation algorithm can achieve better performance than the optimization is again that here we measure performance in terms of SINR, calculated from the complete node channels, whereas the two algorithms --- optimization and approximation --- have only reduced channel information available to them in the form of the dominant directions and angular spectrum spreads.
+In other words, the objective function the two algorithms aim for is not the same as the SINR measures plotted in the figure, only a reasonable proxy for it with reduced channel information.
+As can be seen in Fig.~\ref{fig:objective}, in terms of the objective function value obtained, the optimization always outperforms the approximation, as expected.
 Across all the cases tested, the approximation algorithm achieves an average of $81$\% of the optimal objective function value.

-Fig.~\ref{fig:time_num_nodes} shows the time to solve formulation~\eqref{form:pizza} to optimality, versus the number of nodes.
-As is typical for this kind of combinatorial optimisation problem, the solution time grows exponentially with the problem instance size (note that the solution times are shown on a log scale).
-For small instances of $15$ nodes, the optimisation takes less than ten seconds to run, which is feasible in practice for IoT scenarios where nodes transmit on the order of minutes or higher.
-However, for larger instances, it would not be feasible to use the optimisation; the largest solution time observed was $1232518.65$ --- more than $14$ days ---- and realistic IoT scenarios can have a far greater number of nodes than we tested here.
+Fig.~\ref{fig:time_num_nodes} shows the time to solve formulation~\eqref{form:pizza} to optimality versus the number of nodes.
+As is typical for this kind of combinatorial optimization problem, the solution time grows exponentially with the problem instance size (note that the solution times are shown on a log scale).
+For small instances of $15$ nodes, the optimization takes less than ten seconds to run, which is feasible in practice for IoT scenarios where nodes transmit on the order of minutes or higher.
+However, for larger instances, it would not be feasible to use the optimization; the largest solution time observed was $1232518.65$ s --- more than $14$ days ---- and realistic IoT scenarios can have a far greater number of nodes than we tested here.
 As a comparison, our Python implementation of the approximation algorithm ran in less than $0.1$ ms for all cases tested.
+(The other comparison algorithms had similarly fast solution times as well.)
 For practical deployments, the approximation algorithm is thus a more appropriate solution.
+Based on the SINR characteristics for the grouped nodes, further communication-oriented performance paramaters such as outage probability and achievable rate can be derived for state-of-the-art transmission schemes~\cite{marzetta2016fundamentals}.